jozefg/drafts/conats-for-cheap.md

                  Inr _ -> ...
 ```

-This starts off as being well typed, but as we evaluate it may
+This starts off as being well typed, but as we evaluate, it may
 actually become ill typed.
 If we claimed that this was a fixed point
-to our language our language would be type-unsafe.
+to our language, our language would be type-unsafe.
 This is an
 unappealing quality in a type theory.

 Okay, so that didn't work.
 What if we fixed this code by doing